Guidance on how to navigate each step in your Mission Journey

 Part 2: Phase Transition Meetings

-You will sit down with your peers, fellow intake members and your Program director at a phase transition meeting.
+You will sit down with your peers, fellow intake members and your Program Director at a phase transition meeting.
 This happens three times throughout your studies including:

 - Orientation -> Calibration